Self-Evolving Recommendation System: End-To-End Autonomous Model Optimization With LLM Agents: The Self-Evolving System

-More significantly, by automating the repetitive technical execution of model development, the framework shifts the paradigm from human-bottlenecked manual setup to high-velocity evolutionary loops.
-In this current methodology, human engineers are only required to perform the high-level step of presenting the initial research idea and the final step of reviewing experiment metrics.
+By employing a dual-agent system instead of a monolithic agent, we establish a rigorous filtration funnel that distinguishes high-velocity candidate nomination from strategic experimentation.
+In this new methodology, human engineers are only required to perform the high-level step of presenting the initial research idea to the Offline Agent and the final step of reviewing experiment metrics collected by the Online Agent.